Javier-Sinuka/ion-core-/README.md

 make clean
 sudo make uninstall
 # build
-./scripts/extract.sh <your-ion-source-code-folder>/ion-open-source-4.1.3
+./scripts/extract.sh <your-ion-source-code-folder>/ion-dtn
 make
 sudo make install
 ```

 ### Alternative: Automated download of ION Open Source Code _without commit history_

 You can run `./scripts/extract.sh` without supplying the path to an existing ION source code repo.
-In that case, the script will automatically download the appropriate ION open source code into a `tmp` directory.
+In that case, the script will automatically download the appropriate ION open source code version the `tmp` folder under the ion-core directory.

 Then you can run `make` and `sudo make install` to install the code.

-The disadvantage of this approach is that you will not have the commit history of the ION open source code and not way to submit pull requests to the original ION open source code.
+The disadvantage of this approach is that you will not have the commit history of the ION open source code and not able to submit pull requests.
 This is provided as a convenience for conducting quick testing.

 ## Selecting ION-core Features to Build